cue-lang/cue/doc/ref/spec.md

     foo:    string    // foo is a string
     [=~"^i"]: int     // all other fields starting with i are integers
-    [=~"^b"]: bool    // all other fields starting with b are booleans ...string         // all other fields must be a string.
+    [=~"^b"]: bool    // all other fields starting with b are booleans

+	TODO: are these two equivalent?
+Rog says that maybe you'll be able to refer to optional fields at some point, which will never make sense for patterns.
+	TODO: also have an example that is *not* a regular expression, to clarify that those can also exist.
+    ["foo"]: int
+    foo?: int

+    ...string         // all other fields must be a string.
 Note: default constraints are not yet implemented.
 }